Plug4Green/Plug4Green/P4GDemo/README.md

 ## Plug4Green configuration
 Plug4Green uses two configuration files:

 - f4gmodel_OS.xml: description of the data center
 - SLA_OS.xml: service-level agreement configuration

 ##Plug4Green Demo

 The Plug4Green should be compiled with mvn clean install and can be started directly from Eclipse or from the jar created in the folder P4GDemo/target.
+P4G demo uses two configuration files:

+- P4GDemo/src/main/config/core/f4gconfig.properties: contains the reference to the SLA and Datacenter models.
+- P4GDemo/src/main/config/ComOpenstack/config.yaml: provides the instructions to reach the Openstack infrastructure.

+All this configuration files should be putted at the same lavel of the jar or inside the suggested path.